Key terms at a glance

 Credits and plans

 Credits measure how much work the AI has done.
-When the AI moves — organizing scenarios, analyzing a screen — credits go down.
+When the AI moves — organizing tests, analyzing a screen — credits go down.
 (Some work costs no credits at all, like the check that compares a step against the screen before verifying.)

 There are three plans.